§ 1 User Account

 (4) In addition to the smapOne basic app, every smapOne app includes a part of the software that runs on a server ("backend").
 For the operation of the backend, smapOne provides certain server capacities depending on the tariff (see § 8).
 The backend of a smapOne app can only be operated on smapOne servers.
 Only the account owner has access to the backend.

-§ 3 Responsibility for the Personal Data of Users
+§ 3 Responsibility for Personal Data

 (1) smapOne only collects data that is absolutely necessary for the operation of the platform.
 Further information on this can be found in the data protection declaration at www.smapone.com/privacy/